mldbai/mldb/container_files/public_html/doc/builtin/Url.md

 MLDB can store credentials and supply them whenever required.

-Capabilities have been added to control how credentials are stored and used, and to create temporary credentials to limit its permissions to exactly what are needed.

 MLDB exposes a REST API which is accessible at the route `/v1/credentials`.

 ### Credentials rules